Master's Program

 - Data Science Special Training (3 credits・Compulsory)

-Doctoral students must stay at an educational institution abroad for at least 6 months and conduct a collaborative research.
+Doctoral students must stay at an institution abroad for at least 6 months and conduct a collaborative research.

 Advanced Seminars